laksharmaa/PollyBlog/README.md

 # PollyBlog

-PollyBlog is a React blog application with JWT authentication, public and private stories, and text-to-speech narration powered by Amazon Polly.
+PollyBlog is a serverless based blogging platform for sharing public and private stories, with text-to-speech narration powered by Amazon Polly.
 Audio is stored in Amazon S3 and reused for identical text and voice requests.

 ## Features